Nech691/WorkShop_2/README.md

 ## Project

 * I created a night sky that slowly filled with stars for my third workshop project.
 I used VSCodium to make this sketch, as well as the *setInterval* function and newly created functions that I called back to later in the code.
 I also experimented with *alpha values* in the *fill()* function.
-Finally, I also explored the *mousePressed* function.
+Finally, I also explored the *mousePressed* function, so the more you click, the faster the sky fills with stars.